-Participants with Grade 4 anemia, neutropenia, or thrombocytopenia attributed to ZDV will have treatment interrupted until the adverse event has returned to Grade ≤ 2 .
-Once the toxicity has returned to Grade ≤ 3 , all ART should be restarted, with d4T or another appropriate nucleoside analogue substituted for ZDV (TDF, ddI), or if necessary, ZDV administered at a reduced dose of 200 mg BID.
+Participants with Grade 4 anemia, neutropenia or thrombocytopenia attributed to ZDV will have treatment interrupted until the AE has returned to Grade ≤ 2 .
+Once the toxicity has returned to Grade ≤ 2 , all ART should be restarted, with d4T substituted for ZDV.
+Alternatively, at the discretion of the site investigator, d4T or an equivalent NRTI may be substituted for ZDV without interruption of study treatment.
+A hematology panel should be rechecked within 4 weeks after treatment modification.

-Recurrent Grade 4 anemia, neutropenia, or thrombocytopenia will result in discontinuation of ZDV and substitution of d4T or an equivalent NRTI or NtRTI.
+Recurrent Grade 4 anemia, neutropenia, or thrombocytopenia will result in discontinuation of ZDV and substitution of d4T or an equivalent NRTI.
+A hematology panel should be rechecked within 4 weeks after treatment modification.